The Green Papers 2024 Presidential Primaries, Caucuses, and Conventions |

 |

-Only registered Republicans in Nevada are already eligible to participate in the caucuses [Section 1.3].
+Only registered Republicans in Nevada are already eligible to participate in the caucuses [Standing Rules Section 1.3].
 Neither "write-in" ballots nor a "none of the above" option shall be permitted [Section 2.1 b].
-Circa February 2024 (date not set): Nevada Precinct Caucuses.
-Delegate Binding: Proportional Caucus/Convention.
+Thursday 8 February 2024: Nevada Precinct Caucuses.
+Hours 5:00p-7:30p PST (0100-0330 UTC).
+Delegate Selection: Proportional Caucus/Convention.
 Voter Eligibility: Closed Caucus/Convention.
-We do not know whether the Nevada Republicans will use the Primary or a Caucus to select delegates -- we are listing both.

 Republican Party Precinct Caucuses meet.
 Each Precinct Caucus casts votes for Presidential candidates by secret ballot and chooses the precinct's delegates to the County Conventions.
 Caucuses will take place between 5p and 9p PST.
-Absentee ballots are permitted [Section 4].
+Absentee ballots are permitted [Standing Rules Section 4].
 The delegates to the County Conventions are not bound by the Presidential vote.
+If all 26 delegates are to be bound, the threshold is 3.846%.
+If the RNC delegates are excluded, that is, 23 are to be bound, the threshold is 4.348%.

 Notes |